Aging changes in sleep

-- Other sleep disorders, such as narcolepsy or hypersomnia, can also occur.
+- Other sleep disorders, such as restless legs syndrome, narcolepsy, or hypersomnia can also occur.

-The elderly respond differently to medications than do younger adults.
-It is very important to talk with a health care provider before taking sleep medications.
-Avoid sleep medications, if possible.
-However, antidepressant medications can be very helpful if depression affects your sleeping.
-Some antidepressants do not cause the same side effects that occur with sleep medications.
+The elderly respond differently to medicines than do younger adults.
+It is very important to talk with a provider before taking sleep medicines.
+Avoid sleep medicines, if possible.
+However, antidepressant medicines can be very helpful if depression affects your sleep.
+Some antidepressants do not cause the same side effects as sleep medicines.

-Sometimes, a mild antihistamine works better than an actual sleeping pill for relieving short-term insomnia.
+Sometimes, a mild antihistamine works better than a sleeping pill for relieving short-term insomnia.
 However, most health experts do not recommend these types of medicines for the elderly.